 10 micrograms is equivalent to 400IU.
 These recommended intakes (RNI) are based on the amount needed to maintain bone health.
 They are not related to MS specifically, and most trials in MS are looking at much higher doses.
 If you have MS, you may need a higher dose of vitamin D supplement than a person without MS, in order to get the same effect on your 25D blood levels.

 In July 2012, the European Food Safety Authority (EFSA) proposed a Tolerable Upper Intake Level of 4000 IU (100 micrograms) per day for vitamin D in adults and children over 11.
 This is a maximum amount that most people could take without harm.
 Several clinical trials of vitamin D are looking at higher levels and have not yet found evidence of harm.

 If you are actually found to be deficient in vitamin D, then your doctor may recommend a supplement of 2000-5000 IU.
-The aim is to get the levels of vitamin D in your blood up to an optimal level of around 40-60 nmol/l, whilst monitoring blood levels of 25D every 3 months.
+The aim is to get the levels of vitamin D in your blood up to a level of around 40-60 nmol/l, whilst monitoring blood levels of 25D every 3 months.

 The risk of overdosing with vitamin D is rare, but can happen.
 If you are taking a very high level of vitamin D as a supplement, you may be advised to follow a low calcium diet as well.
 Usually, this involves cutting down on dairy products in order to prevent calcium building up in the body.
 Vitamin D toxicity and hypercalcaemia can cause kidney damage if left untreated.

 Will vitamin D supplements affect my MS progression?

 As a person with established MS, if you have low levels of vitamin D, you may be more prone to relapses and experience faster disease progression.
 This has been shown in several ways, including measures of disability (EDSS), brain volume and CNS lesions.
 There are several possible reasons for this link.